Sodium phosphate dibasic and sodium phosphate monobasic (Oral)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check your progress after taking sodium phosphate dibasic and sodium phosphate monobasic.
 This will allow your doctor to see if the medicine is working properly.
-Blood tests and electrocardiograms (ECG) may be needed to check for unwanted effects.
+Blood and urine tests and an electrocardiogram (ECG) may be needed to check for unwanted effects.

 Do not take sodium phosphate dibasic and sodium phosphate monobasic together with other laxatives or enemas containing sodium phosphate.
 Doing so may lead to serious unwanted effects.

-sodium phosphate dibasic and sodium phosphate monobasic may cause serious kidney problems.
+Sodium phosphate dibasic and sodium phosphate monobasic may cause serious kidney problems.
 These are more likely to occur if you are over 55 years of age, dehydrated, have low blood volume, and are taking medicines that could be hard on your kidneys (eg, diuretics or water pills, certain blood pressure medicines, NSAID pain or arthritis medicine).
-Check with your doctor right away if you have bloody urine, decreased amount or frequency of urine, lower back or side pain, trouble breathing, weight gain, or swelling of the face, fingers, and lower legs.
+Check with your doctor right away if you have bloody urine, a decrease in the amount or frequency of urine, lower back or side pain, trouble breathing, weight gain, or swelling of the face, fingers, and lower legs.

 Taking more than one dose of over-the-counter (OTC) sodium phosphate medicine in 24 hours may cause serious kidney and heart problems.
 Check with your doctor if you have the following symptoms: confusion, decreased urination, dizziness, dry mouth, fainting, increase in heart rate, rapid breathing, or unusual tiredness or weakness.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you had a heart rhythm problem, such as QT prolongation.